 Buying real estate has as much promise as the yearning of a recovering alcoholic for another drink – it’s an enterprise fraught with defeat from the outset.
 One must learn to govern one’s appetites and to be guided instead by logic and reason.
 People are all too eager to capitulate enduring thought to leisurely expenditure and the unconsidered servitude that is real estate ownership.
 Any long-term examination of the project will quickly reveal the exposure to unmerciful and constant maintenance which, even if a confessed reality, is honoured more in the breach than the observance.
 The need for unending and frequent maintenance soon becomes lost in the sea of other unexpected ownership expenses many of which are wastefully cosmetic or decorative only.
 Renting entirely eliminates that competition for capital.

 Naturally there must be some other plan afoot to fill the gap of mindless consumption which often accompanies burgeoning salaries and commercial promotion.
 For that purpose I recommend a fee-based financial advisor.
 And an aggressive savings plan to address the long-term objective.
 I am not qualified to go beyond that suggestion.
 But I know enough to say that the rental alternative will in the meantime inflict minimal injury or restraint.
 Most residential leases are year-to-year.
-Occasionally a commitment for 3 – 5 years is possible though in every instance the choice to sublet is available so one is never irrevocably tied to any legal arrangement.
+Occasionally a commitment for 3 – 5 years is possible though in every instance the choice to sublet is available so one is never irrevocably tied to any legal residential rental arrangement.
 I believe flexibility is the paramount feature to be sought; and that by definition reduces one’s exposure on every front.

 As this elucidation is obviously designed to be controversial and thought provoking especially for young people, I can do no better than conclude by referring my reader to “The Art of Money Getting or Golden Rules for Making Money” by P. T. Barnum.
 It is a 28-page manuscript of invaluable insight in my opinion.